-The Royal Variety Charity is the organisers and beneficiaries of the annual Royal Variety Performance.
+The Royal Variety Charity is the organiser and beneficiary of the annual Royal Variety Performance.
 Now viewed by over 152 million television viewers worldwide, making it the most successful and longest-running entertainment show in the world.

-A lovely moment of Duke and Duchess enjoying the performances.
+A lovely moment of The Duke and Duchess enjoying the performances.

 William was left in stitches was he was jokingly handed a ‘commemorative’ tea towel by the show’s hosts, comedians Rob Beckett and Ramesh Ranganthan, which had their faces on instead of his and Kate’s.
 The prince roared with laughter and said he would try to find something to do with it.

 Beckett said: ‘Maybe you know someone who might want it. ‘ ‘Yeah, the dog will love it,’ joked William, who told the the two men that hopefully they could relax now, When Kate was given a bouquet of flowers by two youngsters who star in the new Mary Poppins musical, Nuala Peberby, 14, and Fred Wilcox, nine, the prince told them: ‘How come I get a dodgy tea towel and she gets some flowers?’

 Nuala revealed afterwards that Kate had told her that George and Charlotte – particularly her daughter – love performing and putting on little shows at home.
 ‘She said that her children love performing at home, particularly Charlotte,’ she said.
 ‘She told us how lucky we were to be on stage in the West End and asked how we managed to do it with all our school work.
 I can’t tell you how exciting it was to meet them.